gboehl/dynare/src/source/running-dynare.rst

         Tells Dynare to compute the equation cross references, writing them to the output ``.m`` file.

+    .. option:: stochastic

+        Tells Dynare that the model to be solved is stochastic.
+If no Dynare commands related to stochastic models (``stoch_simul``, ``estimation``, ...) are present in the ``.mod`` file, Dynare understands by default that the model to be solved is deterministic.

     These options can be passed to the preprocessor by listing them after the name of the ``.mod`` file.
 They can alternatively be defined in the first line of the ``.mod`` file, this avoids typing